lukephills/sikky/README.md

 Everything is done with `Webpack`.
 When you are satisfied and ready to ship the code to production, you can make a nice, clean output with `Rollup`.

-`npm run build:finale` bundle the `finale build` files with Rollup ready for shipping.
-This files are put inside a sub-folder named *finale* inside the *dist* folder.
+`npm run build:finale` bundle the `finale build` files with Rollup, and make them ready for shipping.
+This files are put inside it's own folder `dist-finale`.

-**Note!** A `finale` build shaves off around 3 - 4 KB from the source code bundled with `Webpack`.
+A `finale` build shaves off around 4 - 5 KB from the bundled source, compared to `Webpack`.
 Less bytes - more happy customers!!

 ## Visual Studio Code